elkraneo/stepintovision.ai/swift/StepIntoVisionMCP/README.md

 # Step Into Vision MCP (Swift)

 This directory contains a from-scratch Swift implementation of the Step Into Vision tooling.
-It now includes both the ingestion CLI (`stepinto-swift-ingest`) and the STDIO MCP server (`stepinto-swift-mcp`), so you can stay entirely within the Swift toolchain whether you're driving [`gpt5-codex`](https://github.com/OpenAI/gpt5-codex) or testing with [`mattt/Companion`](https://github.com/mattt/Companion).
+It now includes both the ingestion CLI (`stepintovision-ingest`) and the STDIO MCP server (`stepintovision-mcp`), so you can stay entirely within the Swift toolchain whether you're driving [`gpt5-codex`](https://github.com/OpenAI/gpt5-codex) or testing with [`mattt/Companion`](https://github.com/mattt/Companion).